elephantum/tatarinov.co/_posts/2011-05-13-hello-world.md

 this was not that kind of important thing to occupy my attention for maintanance efforts.
-What I learned through my IT career is that time and attention are valuable and people tend to underestimate amount of time it takes to complete simple things.
+What I learned through my IT career is that time and attention are valuable and people tend to underestimate amount of time it takes to complete even very simple things.
 (Postmortem to this blog bootstrap showed that it took me 5 evenings to setup everything I needed, self-hosted blog would imply adding yet another layer of complexity.)
-So, when it turned out that [GitHub Pages][] combine pros of both blog hostings and custom blog engine at the cost of some manual fine-tuning, it was a bliss.
+So, when it turned out that [GitHub Pages][] combine pros of both blog hostings and custom blog engine at the cost of minor some manual fine-tuning, it was a bliss.

 The minimal set of features I want my blog to have is:

 * Markdown support,
-* code systax highlighting,
+* code syntax highlighting,
 * RSS/Atom feed (routed through FeedBurner),
 * comments
 * Google Analytics support.